Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Instruct your students to graph the results on the blank bar graph.

-- Enrichment: Have students complete the Graph It Fruit survey at home and bring in the data to school to independently compile a graph.
+- Have students complete the Graph It!
+What is Your Favorite Fruit? survey at home and bring in the data to school to independently compile a graph.

-- Support: As a class, agree on only two fruits to survey subjects on.
+- As a class, agree on only two fruits to survey subjects on.

 - Ask your students to record their observations about the graph in their math journals, using two to three sentences.